maylancerdev/nuban/docs/guide/csharp.md

     }
 }

 ```

-Please make sure to replace 12345678910 and 421 with the actual account number and bank code you want to retrieve.
+Please replace "Your_Bearer_Token" with your actual Bearer token.
+Also, make sure to replace 12345678910 and 421 with the actual account number and bank code you want to retrieve.